 What are the rules?
 If you’re not familiar with how crosswords work, here are a few handy tips.
 You’ll have two lists of numbered clues: those going down, and those going across.
 Each clue gives a hint to the word that should go in the corresponding box on the neighbouring puzzle grid.
 Sometimes the clues might be a pun or form of wordplay.
 Some of them might take a bit of thinking, so a difficult crossword could definitely keep you occupied for at least a couple of hours!

 Why do we like it?
-Crosswords exercise our memory and our general knowledge, the foremost of which might suffer a bit in later life.
-They’re also essentially built for one player, so you can do them alone (although don’t be afraid to ask for help with clues when you do have visitors – we don’t think it counts as cheating!)
+Crosswords exercise our memory and our general knowledge.
+First one might eventually suffer a bit in later life.
+They’re also essentially built for one player, so you can do them alone (and don’t be afraid to ask for help with clues when you do have visitors – we don’t think it counts as cheating!)
 Is there anything more satisfying than coming to the end of a filled crossword grid and knowing you’ve got all the right answers in place?
 We don’t think so!

 Where can I find crosswords?
 Like Sudoku, you can almost always find crossword puzzles in the backs of newspapers and magazines.
 You can also find lots of crosswords online.
 We’d recommend purchasing a puzzle book that’s filled with crosswords, though – it’s likely to be better for your eyes rather than staring at a screen, and you can work through it at your leisure.